-The management network of all the servers and switches is aggregated into a Dell Networking S3048 switch that is located in each rack of up to 3 Racks or a pod.
-It uplinks on a 10G link to the S4048 switches.
+The management network for all the servers and switches is aggregated into a Dell Networking S3048-ON switch, located in each rack of up to 3 racks, or a pod.
+It uplinks on a 10G link to the S4048-ON switches.